-Diving the salary structure pool is not easy, especially for an employee who is not aware of salary and tax updates.
-Processing payroll can be challenging as there are various components to be taken care of while calculating.
-Even if someone successfully perceives it, the most confusing thing is to figure out the difference between the gross pay vs net pay in the salary of an employee.
+Diving the salary structure pool is not easy, especially for an employee who is unaware of salary and tax updates.
+The payroll process can be challenging as various components are to be calculated while calculating.
+Even if someone successfully perceives it, the most confusing thing is to figure out the difference between the gross pay vs. net pay in an employee’s salary.
 Though they might seem the same but, they differ a lot.
 And the main difference and other calculations are entailed moving ahead.

 The Gross pay forms the main part of the CTC structure.
 It includes the additional components to the basic salary and the allowances one receives as per the government and organization norms.
 But it doesn’t include the tax & other deductions.